strace - trace system calls and signals

 - /regex

-- Trace only those system calls that match the regex.
+- Traces only those system calls that match the regex.
 You can use

 POSIX Extended Regular Expression syntax (see